robo360/test-dms-graphql-api/README.md

  3. Retrieve conversations that a user is engaged in
  4. Retrieve message in a conversation
  5. Sending messages
- 6. Keep track of active status and typing status
+ 6. Keep track of online status

 **API Endpoint:** https://test-dms.hasura.app/v1/graphql